 Dec.
 2012Email: Yuanwen Jiang

 Yuanwen Jiang is a graduate student in the Department of Chemistry, entering the University of Chicago after receiving his B.S. degree in chemistry from Nanjing University, China in 2012.
 His undergraduate research focused on the synthesis and properties of inorganic nanomaterials.
-He is now seeking a deeper understanding in the biological applications of nanomaterials.
+He is now seeking a deeper understanding in the biophysical aspects of silicon.
 Yuanwen was a Seymour Goodman fellow, a Harper Dissertation Fellow (one of the highest honors for graduate students at UChicago), and a Frances E. Knock Scholar.
 He also received the Elizabeth R. Norton Prize for Excellence in Research in Chemistry, and the Chinese Government Award for Outstanding Self-financed Students Abroad.
 He recently received a prestigious Graduate Research Award from the American Vacuum Society and a prestigious Graduate Student Award from the Materials Research Society.

 Mar.
 2014Email: Ramya

 Ramya Parameswaran grew up in Moraga, CA. She received a BS with Honors in chemical engineering in 2010 and an MS in chemical engineering in 2011, both from Stanford University.
 As an undergraduate, she studied mouse models of lymphoma in the Felsher Laboratory.
 Prior to joining the University of Chicago's Medical Scientist Training Program (MSTP) in 2012, she worked as a research associate in the Weiss Laboratory at UCSF studying B cell development and anergy.
 She is currently doing her PhD in the biophysical sciences in both the Tian and Adams Laboratories studying the role that the T cell receptor (TCR) may play as a voltage sensing protein in TCR triggering events.
 Ramya was a class 2014 Soros Fellow and is currently an NIH F30 fellowship awardee.

 Hector Acaron Ledesma: